wavefrontHQ/docs/pages/doc/ts_aliasSource.md

 <td>metric&vert;source&vert;&#123;tagk,&lt;pointTagKey&gt;&#125;</td>
 <td>Type of metadata value to extract a node or substrings from.
 <ul>
-<li markdown="span">Specify `metric` to construct the new source name for a time series from part of its metric name.</li>
+<li markdown="span">Specify `metric` to construct the new source name for a time series based on its metric name.</li>
-<li markdown="span">Specify `source` to construct the new source name for a time series from part of its original source name.</li>
+<li markdown="span">Specify `source` to construct the new source name for a time series based on its original source name.</li>
-<li markdown="span">Specify `tagk, <pointTagKey>` (no curly braces) to construct the new source name for a time series from part of the value of a given point tag.
+<li markdown="span">Specify `tagk, <pointTagKey>` (no curly braces) to construct the new source name for a time series based on the value of a given point tag.
 </li>
 </ul>
 Omitting this parameter is the same as specifying <code>source</code>.